AlyxPink/minecraft-screenshot-bot/README.md

 ![Minecraft Screenshot Bot Banner](./docs/img/banner.png)

-Automatically capture and share your Minecraft moments!
-This script launches Minecraft, takes screenshots, and posts them directly to Mastodon.
+Capture and share the beauty of Minecraft landscapes!
+This script launches Minecraft, takes screenshots, and posts them to Mastodon.

 How does it work?
 French article: https://blog.alyxpractice.com/comment-fonctionne-mon-bot-craftviews/